Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Introduction

 \subsection{Secure Multiplex Coding}

-In the problem of wiretap coding, there are the legitimate sender called Alice, the legitimate receiver called Bob, and the eavesdropper Eve.
-There is also a noisy broadcast channel from Alice to Bob and Eve.
-Alice wants to send secret messages reliably to Bob and secretly from Eve.
-This problem was first formulated by Wyner \cite{wyner75}.
-Csisz\'ar and K\"orner generalized Wyner's original problem to include a common message from Alice to both Bob and Eve, and determined the optimal rate tuples of information rates of the secret message and the common message, and the equivocation rate of the secret message to Eve, which is measured by the conditional entropy of the secret message given Eve's received signal \cite{csiszar78}.
-They called their generalized problem as the broadcast channel with confidential messages, hereafter abbreviated as BCC.
+\Label{s0-2} Here, we explain the detail of our contributions to SMC.
+As is explained above, we have to realize the security of $S_i$ when the remaining messages $S_1, \ldots, S_{i-1}, S_{i+1}, \ldots,S_T$ are not uniform and are dependent on the message $S_i$.
+In order to solve this problem, we employ our generalized channel resolvability coding in Theorems \ref{lem-01} and \ref{Lee3}.
+Then, we can construct coding for a wire-tap channel that can ensure the secrecy of message against the eavesdropper Eve when the dummy message used by the encoder is non-uniform and statistically dependent on the secret message that has to be kept secret from Eve.
+We apply our generalized channel resolvability coding to the above SMC case.
+Hence, we can remove the independence and uniform assumption on the multiple secret messages while the original paper \cite{yamamoto05} by Yamamoto et al. and the previous paper \cite{matsumotohayashi2011isit} by the present authors assumed the independence and the uniformity of the multiple secret messages.

-The secrecy of messages over the wiretap channel and the BCC is realized by including meaningless randomness into Alice's transmitted signal.
-This decreases the information rate.
-In order to get rid of this information loss, Yamamoto et al.\ \cite{yamamoto05} proposed the secure multiplex coding, hereafter abbreviated as SMC, as a generalization of the wiretap channel coding.
-In SMC, Alice has $T$ distinct secret messages $S_1$, \ldots, $S_T$.
-The $T-1$ secret messages $S_1$, \ldots, $S_{i-1}$, $S_{i+1}$, \ldots, $S_T$ serve as meaningless randomness to hide $S_i$, for each $i=1$, \ldots, $T$, and Eve can know little about $S_i$, for $i=1$, \ldots, $T$.
-Yamamoto et al.\ did not evaluated the information leakage of multiple messages $S_{i_1}$, \ldots, $S_{i_n}$ to Eve, and the authors analyzed such information leakage in \cite{matsumotohayashi2011isit}.
-The authors also generalized coding in \cite{yamamoto05} so that Alice's encoder can support the common message $S_0$ to both Bob and Eve.
+Indeed, Yamamoto et al.\ \cite{yamamoto05} treated only the secrecy of each message $S_i$, and did not evaluate the information leakage of multiple messages $S_{i_1}$, \ldots, $S_{i_n}$ to Eve, and the present authors analyzed such information leakage in \cite{matsumotohayashi2011isit}.
+The present authors also generalized coding in \cite{matsumotohayashi2011isit} so that Alice's encoder can support the common message $S_0$ to both Bob and Eve.
+The present authors also characterized the achievable information leakage rate in \cite{matsumotohayashi2011isit}.
+Those enhancements are retained in this paper.

-There was a restrictive assumption in both \cite{matsumotohayashi2011isit,yamamoto05}.
-The multiple secret messages $S_1$, \ldots, $S_T$ were assumed to have statistically independent and uniform distribution.
-Such assumption is difficult to be ensured in practice, and the assumption was always questioned at the author's presentation in international conferences.
-The main contribution of this paper is to remove that assumption by using the generalized channel resolvability coding given in Theorems \ref{lem-01} and \ref{Lee3}.